Calling Palestinian history a tragedy is a way of not looking at it.

 The structural insight isn't about Palestinians.
 It's about displacement as a force.
 Displacement doesn't just fracture the displaced — it carries the coexistence/domination question with it and installs it in whatever social system it enters.
 The question replicates.
 It doesn't belong to the people.
 It belongs to the situation.
 Two Saturday morning cartoons mapped the structure more honestly than most policy documents.

-The demand placed on Palestinians is precise: adopt Professor X's position as immediate policy while living inside Magneto's world.
+The demand placed on Palestinians is precise: perform restraint as immediate policy while living inside conditions that punish restraint.

 Respond to structural violence with principled nonviolence.
 Demonstrate that coexistence is possible.
 Do this before the conditions for coexistence exist.
 Do this while the structure that makes coexistence impossible continues to operate.
 Do this, or forfeit the sympathy.